isawil/intro-to-QGIS/README.md

 One of the most well-known projections is the Mercator projection.
 The Mercator projection distorts the size of areas far from the equator, meaning that these areas appear to be much larger than they actually are.
 Because of this, we will adjust the projection used in our project to minimize distortion of Northern Canada.

+We will use the Lambert conformal conic projection.
+In the toolbar at the bottom of your window, click on the button that says ESPG.
+This will bring up the Project Properties window.

+img

+In the Filter search bar, type "3347."
+This is the code for the Lambert conformal conic projection in our coordinate reference system (CRS).
+Click "Apply."

+Your map should look something like this:

+img

 ### Exercise #1

 Open the CRS selection window, and test out two different projections.
 How do they differ?